Radio Frequency Identification Technology (RFID) for Product ID & Traceability

 The tag is held inside the product or packaging, and contains a microchip that stores the information about the item or shipment, e.g. manufacturing date, destination, use-by date.

 The reader retrieves data from the tag, which has two parts – a transceiver and an antenna.
-To activate the tag, the transceiver generates a weak radio signal (that may have a range of a few metres) and transmits it through the antenna, which in turn can receive signals back from the tag.
+To activate the tag, the transceiver generates a weak radio signal (that may have a range of a few meters) and transmits it through the antenna, which in turn can receive signals back from the tag.
 The reader then passes the information in digital form to the computer system to be collected and analysed.

 Benefits of RFID technology